Get E-Book

 });

 The constructor supplies the bytes.
-File descriptor state stays with Node file-system APIs.
-The name travels as metadata for APIs that care about uploaded file names.
+The name travels as metadata for APIs that care about uploaded filenames.

-FormData is a key/value payload container.
+When payloads need named fields, use FormData.
 Values can be strings or blob-like file parts.
-In Node fetch code, it is the object you pass when the request body needs named fields and files.
+In Node fetch code, this is the object you pass when the request body needs form fields and files.

 const form = new FormData();